thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary.md

 If the Issuer is also the Origin or its reverse proxy, it is possible to use shared secrets for verification.
-In cases where the issuer and verifier are different entities, asymmetric cryptography becomes necessary, allowing the bot to prove authenticity using a public key infrastructure.
+In cases where the issuer and verifier are different entities, asymmetric cryptography becomes necessary, allowing the bot to prove its identity using a public key infrastructure.

 ## Single vs multi show {#single-vs-multi-show}